FreddyVRetro/ISA-PicoMEM/README.md

 ## Failing Machines
 - Failed on a 386 with 12MHz ISA Clock
 - Commodore PC10 / PC20 (Timing issue, fix in progress)
+- Schneider Euro PC2 : RAM Emulation does not work (Probably due to the special Euro PC2 Memory features)
 - Tandy 1000 : Does not work yet due to the specific memory map.
 (SX, EX, HX, TL ...)